 Effective July 1, 2019, the OCC issued a final rule, pursuant to a provision of the Economic Growth Regulatory Relief and Consumer Protection Act ("EGRRCPA"), that permits a federal savings association to elect to exercise national bank powers without converting to a national bank charter.
-The election is available to federal savings associations that had total consolidated assets of \$20.0 billion or less as of December 31, 2017.
-North Shore Trust and Savings has not exercised the covered savings association ("CSA") election.
+The election is available to federal savings associations that had total consolidated assets of \$20.0 billion or less as of December 31, 2017, and is referred to as the covered savings association ("CSA") election.